Kyllingene/sarge/README.md

 ![license](https://img.shields.io/crates/l/sarge)
 ![version](https://img.shields.io/crates/v/sarge)

 Sarge is a small, opinionated arguments parser.
-It uses clever techniques to make parsing arguments as quick and painless as possible.
+It tries to make parsing arguments as quick and painless as possible.
 It has zero dependencies, reducing cruft and therefore build times.
 Here are some differences with the industry standard, [clap](https://crates.io/crates/clap):